-- A. The City Manager shall have the authority to accomplish a reduction in force. - B. The retention of management employees within an affected department, or appropriate subdivision thereof, shall be based on: - 1.
-The needs of the department for retained skills and capabilities; - 2.
+A. The City Manager shall have the authority to accomplish a reduction in force.

+- B. The retention of management employees within an affected department, or appropriate subdivision thereof, shall be based on: - 1.
+The needs of the department for retained skills and capabilities. - 2.
 The demonstrated capability of each employee to contribute to the department's effectiveness, as may be evidenced by performance evaluations and other supervisory evaluations of job performance. - C. A management employee to be laid off shall be given written notice thereof at least two weeks before the effective date of layoff.
 The department head may relieve the employee of further duties at any time after the notice is given.
-However, the employee shall receive full pay for any remaining portion of the two week notification period. - D. Employees who may be laid off shall be certified to available vacancies for which they qualify.
+However, the employee shall receive full pay for any remaining portion of the two-week notification period. - D. Employees who may be laid off shall be certified to available vacancies for which they qualify.

-At the time of layoff, management employees may request to be placed on a reemployment list for 12 months provided their performance evaluation is rated Proficient or better, and shall be certified to vacancies occurring in their job classification or classification series.
+At the time of layoff, management employees may request to be placed on a reemployment list for 12 months provided their performance evaluation is rated Proficient or better and shall be certified to vacancies occurring in their job classification or classification series.
 If the vacancy is in the department from which the employee was laid off, reappointment shall be made.
+Following the expiration of the 12-month certification list, laid off employees may be considered for an additional 12 months.

 - E. Employees who are laid off will not receive any benefits while on a recall list but if they are recalled from the recall list they will be treated as follows: - 1.
 Such employees will return with the exact amount of seniority (both City-wide and department-wide) they had on the day they were laid off.
-For purposes of all leave accruals, the employee will begin accruing leave based on their seniority as provided in this MOU. - Employees who are laid off will receive payment for all accrued and unused vacation, management time off and floating holiday hours at the time of layoff. - 3.
+For purposes of all leave accruals, the employee will begin accruing leave based on their seniority as provided in this MOU. - 2.
+Employees who are laid off will receive payment for all accrued and unused vacation, management time off and floating holiday hours at the time of layoff. - 3.
 Severance

-Employees laid off pursuant to this Article shall be entitled to one month's compensation for each year of City service not to exceed six

-(6) months' pay.
-These payments shall be made on a monthly basis and shall end if the employee is re-employed by the City.
+Employees laid off pursuant to this Article shall be entitled to one month's compensation for each year of City service not to exceed six (6) months' pay.
+These payments shall be made monthly and shall end if the employee is re-employed by the City.